httk-system/git-autosync/README.md

 # Git-autosync

 Tools for setting up continous dropbox-like syncronization of the working state of Git repositories into branches named `git-autosync-<hostname>`, which can (but must not) be in a separate repository.

+Note: this uses the worktree feature of git in a somewhat hacky way: it creates a worktree in a separate directory with --no-checkout, and then sets GIT_DIR to stage and commit all uncommited modifications into a new branch directly into the worktree directory meant for the checkout that was never made.
+Practically this seems to work, and logically it should work; but perhaps there could be some caveat with this that could cause failure in some unpredicatable way.

 ## Setup